Jezieel7/JavaPOO/README.md

 # JavaPOO
-Material and exercises of the introductory course of object oriented programming with java.
+Material y ejercicios del curso introductorio de programación orientada a objetos con java / Material and exercises of the introductory course of object oriented programming with java.